-Staff are advised when they have identified concerns involving consensual and non-consensual sharing of nudes and semi-nude images and/or videos by children:
+Staff are advised when they have identified concerns involving consensual and nonconsensual sharing of nudes and semi-nude images and/or videos by children:

-- to report any concerns to the DSL immediately. - never to view, copy, print, share, forward, store or save the imagery, or ask a child to share or download it this may be illegal.
-If staff have already inadvertently viewed imagery, this will be immediately reported to the DSL. - not to delete the imagery or ask the child to delete it. - to avoid saying or doing anything to blame or shame any children involved. - reassure the child(ren) involved and explain that the DSL will be informed so they can receive appropriate support and help.
+to report any concerns to the DSL immediately.

+- never to view, copy, print, share, forward, store or save the imagery, or ask a child to share or download it - this may be illegal.
+If staff have already inadvertently viewed imagery, this will be immediately reported to the DSL. - > not to delete the imagery or ask the child to delete it. - > to avoid saying or doing anything to blame or shame any children involved. - reassure the child(ren) involved and explain that the DSL will be informed so they can receive appropriate support and help.
 Do not promise confidentiality, as other agencies may need to be informed and be involved. - not to investigate or ask the child(ren) involved to disclose information regarding the imagery. - to not share information about the incident with other members of staff, children/young people, or parents/carers, including the families and child(ren) involved in the incident; this is the responsibility of the DSL.

-10. Supporting Vulnerable Children and those potentially at great risk of harm
+12. Supporting Vulnerable Children and those potentially at risk of harm

-Children may be potentially vulnerable or at risk as a result of a wide range of factors, (some of which may be interlinked), for example, because they have additional or Special Educational Needs, are a Looked After Child, have experienced or are experiencing any form of neglect, abuse or complex or adverse family circumstances.
+Children may be potentially vulnerable or at risk as a result of a wide range of factors, (some of which may be interlinked), for example, because they have additional or Special Educational Needs, are a Child Looked after, have experienced or are experiencing any form of abuse, exploitation or neglector, complex or adverse family circumstances and.
+This can also include frequently missing/goes missing from education, home or care has experienced multiple suspensions, is at risk of being permanently excluded from schools, colleges and in Alternative Provision or a Pupil Referral Unit

 At Headlands School we will seek to provide such children with the necessary support and to build their self-esteem and confidence.